 The traditional homeland of the Bedouin is the Arabian Desert; however, some groups have migrated into northern Africa.
-Today, over 500,000 Sanusi Bedouin live north of the Sahara Desert in eastern Libya.
+Today, many Sanusi Bedouin live north of the Sahara Desert in eastern Libya.
 It is a fertile area that runs into the Mediterranean Sea.

 The material culture of the Bedouin is limited.
 Their tents are their main possessions, and animals have become very important for their nomadic lifestyle.
 Camels are their main means of transportation, while sheep and goats are bought and sold.